LipSurf/plugins/docs/README.md

 # Overview
-> [LipSurf](https://chrome.google.com/webstore/detail/lipsurf/lnnmjmalakahagblkkcnjkoaihlfglon) plugins are like [UserScripts](https://en.wikipedia.org/wiki/Userscript) (eg. GreaseMonkey et al.) for voice
+[LipSurf](https://www.lipsurf.com) plugins are like [UserScripts](https://en.wikipedia.org/wiki/Userscript) (eg. GreaseMonkey et al.) for voice

 Firstly, _prohst_ to you!
-By nature of being on this page, I can tell you are of exquisite tastes for software.
+By nature of being on this page, I can tell you have exquisite taste for software.

 ### What are you talking about?